Matfejbat/Beeai-test-agent/README.md

 - **Name**: `hello-world-agent`
 - **Description**: A friendly Hello World agent that greets users and echoes their messages
 - **Input**: List of A2A Messages
-- **Output**: Async generator yielding AgentMessage or string responses
+- **Output**: Async generator yielding Message objects or string responses

 ### Key Features

 - Uses `get_message_text()` to extract text from A2A Messages
-- Demonstrates both string and AgentMessage response types
+- Demonstrates both string and Message response types
 - Includes async operations with `asyncio.sleep()`
 - Follows BeeAI Hello World tutorial structure
+- Proper ACP SDK usage with `Message` and `MessagePart`

 ## Development